GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 There are a few ways to load a profile into RGP.

-1) Use the “File/Open profile” pull down menu, or the “File/Recent profile” pull down menu item.
+1) Use the “File/Open profile” pull down menu item, or the “File/Recent profiles” pull down menu item.

 .. image:: media_rgp/rgp_file_load.png